Table of content

 Conclusion

-Now that the system is up and running, you can get started: Log in to the backend, create your first pages and discover what TYPO3 can do.
-Need more functions?
-Go to the TYPO3 Extension Manager and get TYPO3 templates or TYPO3 extension that you need.
+Now that the system is up and running, you can get started.
+Log in to the backend.
+Create your first pages and discover what TYPO3 can do.

 Contact for Internet agency and TYPO3 projects